 Hugely flattering when executed well, the key to a killer curly fringe is the cut.
 Its length needs to respect the individual’s curl pattern – Google ‘Zendaya curly fringe’ to see it done to perfection.

 Peekabo, curtain, Bardot – whatever you call it, this long fringe is a flirty one.
-Sweeping away from the face, and leaving a triangle part in the centre, after the legendary Brigitte, Alexa Chung is its most famous fan.
+Sweeping away from the face, and leaving a triangle part in the centre, this style works for both longer and shorter lengths equally.

 Cautious about fringe commitment?
 Crafted using your own hair and involving zero cutting, a faux fringe lets you test the waters (providing your hair is long enough).
 Twist your lengths into an updo (Kendall Jenner opted for a trusty topknot a few years back on the American Music Awards red carpet) and use the ends of your hair to form a fake fringe.
 Simple, but transformative.

 Often known as a ‘wispy’ fringe, a feathered fringe is light in texture and allows some of the forehead to peek through the hair.
-Blow-dried into shape, it can work alongside straight or curly hair – for a prime example see Camila Cabello’s enviable tresses in the sultry Señorita video with Shawn Mendes.
+Blow-dried into shape, it can work alongside straight or curly hair – for a prime example see Camila Cabello’s enviable tresses.

 An eye-grazing fringe draws attention to the lower half of your face and is often on the wispier side (for practical as well as aesthetic purposes).
 To make the most of a long fringe, wear one with a bit of tousled, carefree texture.